BryanWilhite/Blog/presentation/entry/2018/2018-08-08-how-to-make-responsiveness-super-simple-with-css-variables-and-other-tweeted-links.md

 ---json
 {
-  "author": null,
-  "content": "How to make responsiveness super simple with CSS Variables A quick tutorial on how to create responsive websites i…       [twitter.com] The 3.0 releases of our aXe       #a11y extensions are out!
-You can now test inside of Shadow DOM and with some new ru...", "inceptDate": "2018-08-08T10:41:02.1578353-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“How to make responsiveness super simple with CSS Variables” and other Tweeted links…", "documentShortName": "2018-08-08-how-to-make-responsiveness-super-simple-with-css-variables-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2018-08-08-how-to-make-responsiveness-super-simple-with-css-variables-and-other-tweeted-links",
+  "date": "2018-08-08T17:41:02.157Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2018-08-08T17:41:02.157Z",
-  "slug": "how-to-make-responsiveness-super-simple-with-css-variables-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“How to make responsiveness super simple with CSS Variables” and other Tweeted links…" }
+  "clientId": "2018-08-08-how-to-make-responsiveness-super-simple-with-css-variables-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"How to make responsiveness super simple with CSS Variables A quick tutorial on how to create responsive websites i…       [twitter.com] The 3.0 releases of our aXe       #a11y extensions are out!
+You can now test inside of Shadow DOM and with some new ru...\"\r\n}"
+}
 ---

+# “How to make responsiveness super simple with CSS Variables” and other Tweeted links…

 [<img alt="Veerle Pieters [vpieters]" src="https://songhay.blob.core.windows.net/shared-social-twitter/vpieters.png">](http://t.co/A4ZEwCEPEs "Veerle Pieters [vpieters]") How to make responsiveness super simple with CSS Variables A quick tutorial on how to create responsive websites i… [[twitter.com]](https://twitter.com/i/web/status/981489191027724293)